synakkk/mdebug/README.md

 # mdebug

 A simple library for quick transmitting debug data via UART.
+The library is intended for use with HAL libraries on STM32 microcontrollers.

 The library only requires selecting which UART to use.
 You can do this in **`mdebug.h`** file changing **`MDEBUG_HUART`** parameter.